Exam Marking Jobs - Become an Examiner or Moderator

 to be a UK resident

-to be available for a period of approximately 3 weeks to undertake intensive script marking and coursework moderation in May/June (or early spring if applicable)
+for marking, to be available for a period of approximately 3 weeks to undertake intensive script marking in May-July; for moderation to be available for a period of approximately 3-6 weeks between March and July

 We provide Examiners and Moderators with extensive training and support from the first day of appointment to the day examination results are issued.